10 Unbelievable Events Homeowners Insurance Covers

 Homeowners insurance can be a lifesaver when unforeseen events occur, but it’s amazing what else homeowners insurance coverage can do for homeowners.

 Never heard of blue ice?
 You may want to forget you heard about it after learning what it is.
 Blue ice is a nicer term for the chunks of frozen toilet waste that occasionally falls from airplanes.
 An open perils policy typically covers things that fall from the sky.
-Make sure you keep these things out of the toilet and the best way to unclog a toilet, in case you’ve got worries about things escaping from the toilet.
+To avoid toilet problems at home, be sure you never flush these items.

 Food spoiled during a power outage is typically covered in a homeowners insurance police, usually around $500.
 See what you can do in 30 minutes to keep your fridge running and see what you should keep around the house that doesn’t need to be refrigerated.

 Natural disasters like a volcano eruption can be covered under open perils but other natural disasters like earthquakes need separate coverage.
 Use this how-to guide to prepare for severe weather and get prepared by knowing what to include in a storm kit.

 If headstones get damaged by someone tipping them over, homeowners insurance will pick up the cost to repair or replace if you’re the primary caretaker.

 Stocked House Studio/Shutterstock